diamondIPP/proteus/README.md

 | Option             | Comment |
 | :----------------- | :------ |
 | PROTEUS_ENABLE_DOC | Enable documentation build target `doc`
-| PROTEUS_USE_EUDAQ  | Build EUDAQ readers; set `EUDAQ_DIR` env variable to EUDAQ installation
+| PROTEUS_USE_EUDAQ  | Build EUDAQ readers; set `EUDAQ_DIR` env variable EUDAQ installation

 Documentation
 -------------

-The documentation for Proteus is provided in the `rst` file format and can either be read directly on the repository website or translated to HTMl documents using the
+The documentation for Proteus is provided in the `rst` file format and can either be read directly on the repository website or translated to HTMl documents using the following command inside the build directory:

     make doc

-command.
-The following dependencies are required to build the Proteus HTML documentation (package names provided for Debian):

-> sphinx-common python-breathe python-pygments

 Authors
 -------